 Program reset: Another great function in this tool called "Program Reset" is very practical and almost invisible.
 This function only deletes the settings data, but not the program itself.
 This often helps if programs crash with the message "Program XYZ terminated unexpectedly".
 It is not uncommon for it to depend on files that the program creates again after the reset if you delete them beforehand with "Program reset".

-Under the item "Maintenance" you can repair access rights, delete the DNS cache, rebuild the mail database, run OS X maintenance scripts or even recreate the Spotlight index.
-All things that can be solved differently, but here they are nicely collected in a list.
+Under "Maintenance" you can repair access rights, delete the DNS cache, rebuild the mail database, run maintenance scripts from OS X or the Spotlight-Rebuild index.
+All things that can also be solved differently, but here they have been neatly collected in a list.
 Not absolutely necessary, but nice to have!

 Here you can delete chat data from Skype and the Messages app, delete cookies, empty the browser history and delete other personal data that was created in browsers.
 This not only for Safari but also for all other browsers that are installed.

 The "Extensions" area is very exciting, because here you will not only find extensions that are installed in the browsers, but also login objects that are started when the user logs in, finder plugins, start agents, system settings, programs and services Finder plugins.
 Often such scripts run unnoticed in the background and it is usually not easy to remove or uninstall them, as they are distributed in many different folders in the hidden library system folder.
 With this tool from CMM3 it is done with just a few mouse clicks.